 Note that the last line ties the story in with the sugya under discussion in this part of Bava Metzia: harmful speech and humiliation by words.
 It is ironic that Ima Shalom’s answer to R’ Eliezer is, “I have a tradition from my father’s father…” It is an argument before which he could only be silent.

 The narrator’s voice of the Bavli also puts the incident in historical context: the ostracism of R’ Eliezer was on Rabban Gamliel’s watch (which we could surmise from who else was present in the different scenes).

-The Yerushalmi had made it clear that deciding to base the halakhic process on Beit Hillel at the expensive of Beit Shamai “shook” the pillars of Halakhah.
-A student hearing only that version is likely to come away with a very negative view of Rabban Gamliel: had he just left well enough alone and let both opinions stand, there would have been no ban.
+The Yerushalmi had made it clear that deciding to base the halakhic process on Beit Hillel at the expense of Beit Shammai “shook” the pillars of Halakhah.
+Someone hearing only that version is likely to come away with a very negative view of Rabban Gamliel: had he just left well enough alone and let both opinions stand, there would have been no ban.
 Let some choose to follow this view and others that view!
 Why the need to decide?